mathiasertl/django-ca/docs/source/settings.rst

 CA_DEFAULT_KEY_SIZE
    Default: ``4096``

-   The default key size for newly created CAs (not used for CAs based on ECC).
+   The default key size for newly created CAs (not used for CAs based on EC, Ed448 or Ed25519).

 .. _settings-ca-default-profile: